Floorp-Projects/Floorp/docs/code-quality/static-analysis/existing.rst

    Depending on the checker, this option might not do anything.
    The list of checkers with autofix can be found on the `clang-tidy website <https://clang.llvm.org/extra/clang-tidy/checks/list.html>`__.
--  ``--header-filter, -h-f`` - Regular expression matching the names of the headers to output diagnostic from.Diagnostic from the main file of each translation unit are always displayed.
+-  ``--header-filter, -h-f`` - Regular expression matching the names of the headers to output diagnostic from.
+Diagnostic from the main file of each translation unit are always displayed.

 As an example we run static-analysis through mach on ``dom/presentation/Presentation.cpp`` with ``google-readability-braces-around-statements`` check and autofix we would have: